-1.1 Explain in your OWN WORDS why Nelson Mandela decided to become a law r yer (paragraph 1).
-(2) 1.2 Explain how Mandela and Tambo's leading of the strike prepares us for the rest of this short biography (life story) (paragraph 1).
+1.1 Explain in your OWN WORDS why people met at the Braamfontein Cemetery (paragraph 1).
+(2) 1.2 Explain how the children's version of Nkosi Sikelel' iAfrika differed from the one sung by the adult choir (paragraph 1).
 (2) 1.3 What does the abbreviation 'ANC' stand for?
-(1) 1.4 Explain the meaning of 'up and running' (2) 1.5 Name TWO things that Mandela did in the 1950s (paragraph 2).
-(2) 1.6 Quote a word from paragraph 2 that means the same as: 1.6.1 joined or attached (1) 1.6.2 a ten year period (1) 1.7 Explain why Mandela became a symbol of equal rights, justice and freedom I from Apartheid.
-(2) 1.8 Read the following statement and answer the questions: In 1964, Mandela and seven other ANC leaders were all sent away to spend the rest of their lives in prison.
+(1) 1.4 Explain the meaning of '...the song gained popularity...'
+(2) 1.5 Name TWO things that Sol Plaatjie will be remembered for (paragraph 2).
+(2) 1.6 Quote a word from paragraph 2 that means the same as: 1.6.1 Religious song (1) 1.6.2 Books of verse (1) 1.7 Explain why the song Nkosi Sikelel' iAfrika comforted people during the apartheid (2) years.
+1.8 Read the following statement and answer the questions: Enoch Sontonga wrote the national anthem of the new South Africa.
 1.8.1 Is the statement TRUE or FALSE?
+(1)

-(1) 1.8.2 Give a reason using information from the passage to support your answ ver.
-(1) 1.9 In each case say if the statement is a FACT or an OPINION and give a reason for your answer:
+1.8.2 Give a reason using information from the passage to support your answer.
+(1)

-1.9.1 Everybody in South Africa believed that Mandela should be released from prison.
-(2) 1.9.2 Members of Unkhonto we Sizwe (The Spear of the Nation) wanted to free Mandela from prison.
-(2) 1.10 Complete the passage below by filling in the correct form of the word in brack ets.
-In paragraph 4 Oliver Tambo is referred to as the national chairperson of the A NC.
-The writer is correct in using the word chairperson because the words (chair 1.10.1) and chair 1.10.2) are regarded as sexist terms.
-(2) 1.11Why are the words Unkhonto we Sizwe (The Spear of the Nation) written in ital ics (paragraph 3)?
-(1) 1.12Read the following statement and answer the questions: Mandela refused the Nobel Peace prize (paragraph 4).
+1.9 In each case say if the statement is a FACT or an OPINION and give a reason for • your answer: 1.9.1 Nkosi Sikelel' iAfrika is the national anthem of several southern African countries.
+(2) 1.9.2 Everyone knows that Nkosi Sikelel' iAfrika was sung as a song of defiance during the apartheid years.
+(2) 1.10 Complete the passage below by filling in the correct form of the word in bracket ets.
+In paragraph 4 Mr Oliphant is referred to as the chairman of the Cultural Committee.
+The writer should rather have used the word (1.10.1 chair) because the words chairman and (1.10.2 chair) are regarded as sexist terms.
+(2) 1.11Why are the words 'Die Stem' written in italics in paragraph 3?
+(1) 1.12Read the following statement and answer the questions: Learners from the Sparrow School knew that they would be asked to sing the original Nkosi Sikelel' iAfrika (paragraph 4).
 1.12.1 Is the statement TRUE or FALSE?
-(1) 1.12.2 Quote a phrase of not more than six words from paragraph 5 to support y our answer.
-(1) 1.13 Do you agree that signing South Africa's new constitution in 1996 was the crowning achievement of Mandela's political life?
+(1) 1.12.2 Quote a phrase of not more than three words from paragraph 4 to support t your answer.
+(1) 1.13 Refer to line 24.
+Do you agree with Minister Pallo Jordan that Nkosi Sikelel' iAfr rika has had a 'massive impact' on South Africa?
 Give a good reason for your answer.
-(2) 1.14 Quote ONE word from paragraph 3 that means the opposite of agreed.
-(1) 1.15 Explain why the facts about Mandela's political life are important to the histor y of South Africa .
+(2) 1.14 Quote ONE word from paragraph 5 that means the opposite of destroy.
+(1) 1.15 Explain why the Minister of Culture wants the work of composers, authors and artists to be kept in the national archive.
 (2) 1.16 Give the passage a suitable title that summarises what the passage is about.
 (1)